 Stage 4 mesothelioma indicates the disease has spread significantly.

 By stage 4, mesothelioma symptoms are the most severe and often systemic.

 At this stage, patients generally only have palliative treatment options.

 Stage 4 mesothelioma has the worst prognosis, on average about 12 months.

 Because malignant mesothelioma is so difficult to detect early, many patients are not properly diagnosed until it has progressed to a later stage.
-Stage 4 mesothelioma is the most advanced form of the disease, and indicates that the cancer has spread beyond its initial location.
+Stage 4 mesothelioma is the most advanced form of the disease, and indicates the cancer has spread beyond its initial location.
 At this point, the cancer cells usually have metastasized or spread throughout the chest cavity, into the abdomen and lymph nodes, to distant organs and in some cases may even travel to the brain.

 Because of the severity of the disease, the average life expectancy is about 12 months.
 Due to the spreading, curative surgery and other curative treatments may no longer be an option.
 Most patients will only be able to receive palliative treatment to help relieve their symptoms, rather than trying to cure the disease itself.